CopernicaMarketingSoftware/Documentation/Publisher/en/database-fields-and-collections.md

 You can easily set the values of your field with the "Edit multiple profiles" functionality.

-Note: If you are creating or changing a multiple choice field using the [REST API](./rest-api) the options should be separated using the new line delimiter (`\n`).

 ## Extra options for fields

 While editing fields it is possible to select various extra options,